 leaders from two of the most exciting cities in the world and

 create new opportunities for collaboration between London and

 Shanghai, growing and strengthening the bond between these two

 JUDE KELLY, DAO XIANG ADVISORY GROUP

-On each Venture, the participants are immersed in a challenge
+On each programme, the participants are immersed in a challenge

 and work together to come up with ideas and recommendations

 Each year another challenge will be selected for that year's